August 1, 2020 – A ghost town, and Blursday

 Chadwick Boseman died today, age 43, from colon cancer that he had been battling since 2016.
 His death was a shock to nearly everyone in his social circle, many of whom wondered how he had managed to keep his diagnosis and chemo schedule secret from them.
 The Black Panther franchise has now been thrown into question.

-I have not done well with keeping this journal.
-Perhaps I’m either too tired, or too overwhelmed.
+I have not done well with keeping this journal this month.
+Perhaps I’m too tired, or too overwhelmed.
 There’s a dichotomy between how slow my daily life is and how fast the news cycle continues to be.
 Some days I cannot keep up, other days I simply choose not to…